dwachss/bililiteRange/docs/data.md

 2. ``range.element.setAttribute(`data-${prop}`, newValue)`` for use with MutationObservers.
 Note that attributes have very limited legal characters, so this will silently fail if `data-${prop}` is not a legal attribute name.

+### `data.trigger`

+The function `range.data.trigger()` will trigger the `CustomEvent` and `setAttribute` for all monitored options.
+This is useful for initializing things after defining the data, without setting options to differ from their defaults.
+Call this after all your `bililiteRange.createOption`s
+(the program can't call this automatically since there's no way to know when the user is done).

 ## JSON

 `bililiteRange.prototype.ex` uses